Gary woman found dead after fire

 GARY, Ind.
+(WLS) --Gary Police have arrested a suspect in connection to a fire early Thursday that may be related to the death of an elderly woman.

-(WLS) --Police in Gary, Ind., launched a death investigation after a woman was found dead in her home after a fire early Thursday morning.
+Police launched a death investigation after a woman was found dead in her home after a fire broke out at about 3 a.m.
+It was unclear whether the woman died as a result of the fire or was dead before the fire started.
 Investigators have not released information about how she died, but relatives said they believe foul play was involved.

 Victoria Emory broke down in tears when she arrived on scene in the 3400-block of Johnson Street.
 She identified her aunt, 79-year-old Barbara Booth Walker, as the victim.
 Police have not confirmed her identity.